History of Unix: 1980s

-During this time a number of vendors including Digital Equipment, Sun, Addamax and others began building trusted versions of UNIX for high security applications, mostly designed for military and law enforcement applications.
+By the late 1980s the industry recognized that RISC technology had much better performance per cost than traditional computer architectures.
+Minicomputer vendors developed their own RISC-based workstations to divert customers migrating from VAX VMS and other legacy systems.
+Whether from large older companies like DEC, Hewlett-Packard (HP), Data General, or newer ones like Sun or Solbourne, these systems ran Unix.
+Small value-added resellers customizing Unix systems for customers were vital to the industry's growth.
+During this time a number of vendors including DEC, Sun, and Addamax began building trusted versions of UNIX for high security applications, mostly designed for military and law enforcement applications.

 Standardization and the Unix wars

 A problem that plagued Unix in this period was the multitude of implementations, based on either System V, BSD, or what Poul-Henning Kamp later described as a "more or less competently executed" combination of the two, usually with home-grown extensions to the base systems from AT&T or Berkeley.
 Xenix was effectively a third lineage, being based on the earlier System III.
-The rivalry between vendors was called the Unix wars; customers soon demanded standardization.
+The rivalry between vendors was called the Unix wars; customers soon demanded standardization as did vendors such as Informix Corporation, which by the late 1980s had more than 1000 SKUs of its products to serve variants.

 AT&T responded by issuing a standard, the System V Interface Definition (SVID, 1985), and required conformance for operating systems to be branded "System V".

 In 1984, several European computer vendors established the X/Open consortium with the goal of creating an open system specification based on Unix (and eventually the SVID).

 Yet another standardization effort was the IEEE's POSIX specification (1988), designed as a compromise API readily implemented on both BSD and System V platforms.
 In 1993, POSIX was mandated by the United States government for many of its own systems.

 In the spring of 1988, AT&T took the standardization a step further.
 First, it collaborated with SCO to merge System V and Xenix into System V/386.
 Next, it sought collaboration with Sun Microsystems (vendor of the 4.2BSD derivative SunOS and its Network File System) to merge System V, BSD/SunOS and Xenix into a single unified Unix, which would become System V Release 4.
 AT&T and Sun, as UNIX International (UI), acted independently of X/Open and drew ire from other vendors, which started the Open Software Foundation to work on their own unified Unix, OSF/1, ushering in a new phase of the Unix wars.